Agharta (manga): West Sea

 Juju's friend and fellow gang member.
 He has blond hair and earrings and is energetic but violent when angered.
 He was the one who taught Juju about the gang under the orders of Stipe.
 While in "Higher Ground", he broke into the drug storage facility and died of an overdose (taking 5000 times the normal dose).
 He was subsequently resurrected by Professor Guy, though he did not return completely back to normal.
 Afterwards, he shows personality changes and surprising similarities to Rael's "conditions".
 He also became more forgetful, more brutal, and more violent in his actions.
 The resurrection was an experiment due to the drug he overdosed on was new experimental drug.
 The result: were unusual antibody, affected genes, and damage to his brain.
 He became something human but at the same time not quite human.
 During his take with Juju he started to help Juju look for Rael.
-With is causing victims during his interrogations.
+With this causing victims during his interrogations.